jexnator/starter-academic/content/post/WeeklyBlog/index.md

 After that I earned the basic knowledge about the Use-Case diagram, which describes the interaction with a software system.
 There I saw the different graphical Elements and the corresponding table for the information flow.
 Then I did a task, where I had visualize how a party night of me could look like.<br>

 When we implement software it's useful to show up the different relations between the classes.
 For this a class diagram could be very practical.
-A classdiagram contains the variables and methods of class.
+A classdiagram contains the variables and methods of a class.
 Furthermore, the various relationships and interactions between the classes are mapped.<br>

 In the upcoming two weeks I have to possibility to programm a console casino in Python.
 </p><br>